kishorenc/road/README.md

 ```

 Road sets a `status` property on the callback's `err` argument to indicate the type of error.
 This can be used for rendering an appropriate view with the correct HTTP status code.
 For missing controller or controller methods, `err.status` is set to 404 (to indicate a missing resource), while any other error passed to Road from a controller method is set to 500.
 If the error object already has a status set, Road does not override that.

+##Upgrading to v0.3.0 from v0.2.8

+* Deprecated use of keyword 'map' as the first element in route mapping array.
+A route mapping is now simply defined as:

+    // routes.js
+    module.exports = [
+        ['get', '/customPath', 'controllerName', 'methodName'],
+    ]

+* `road.configure()` now takes a configuration object.
+* `road.use()` is deprecated.
+To initialize Road, simply pass it to Express this way: `app.use(express.router(road));`
+* Changed the default route convention from `controller/:action/:id` to `controller/:id/:action`

 ##Running the tests